tomdevisser/stuurlui/README.md

 # Stuurlui

-This is the official FSE theme used by Stuurlui, a WordPress comany from Utrecht.
+This is the official FSE theme used by Stuurlui, a WordPress comany from Utrecht. **The project has been moved to a private GitLab repository.**

 ## Usage